DSpace/dspace-angular/README.md

 Keep in mind that this command prerequisites are the sum of unit test and E2E tests.

 ##Documentation
-To build the code documentation we use TYPEDOC.
+To build the code documentation we use [TYPEDOC](http://typedoc.org).
+TYPEDOC is a documentation generator for TypeScript projects.
+It extracts informations from properly formatted comments that can be written within the code files.
+Follow the instructions [here](http://typedoc.org/guides/doccomments/) to know how to make those comments.

 Run:
 `yarn run docs`
 to produce the documentation that will be available in the 'doc' folder.